Here’s How You Can Manage Your Anger

 You’re both entitled to your opinions; a disagreement doesn’t need to be a rift in the relationship.
 Work with the other person to find a solution, and get a neutral mediator if needed.
 Ultimately, remember that you can’t control anyone’s behavior other than your own.

-To find out more about how we can help with Verbal Intervention training see our programme page for more information or to fill out the schedule a consultation form.
+To find out more about how we can help with Verbal Intervention training see our programme page for more information.